 - Instant host notifications (email, SMS, Slack, Teams, Google Chat)

-- Multi-channel notifications (voice call, push notifications, WhatsApp in some tools)
+- Multi-channel notifications (voice call, push notifications, WhatsApp business calling API or messaging in some tools)

 - Two-way communication between visitor and host via kiosk